ajy0127/cATO_dashboard_aws/docs/deployment_guide.md

 1. **CloudFormation Stack Creation Fails**
    - Check the CloudFormation Events tab in the AWS Console
-   - Common causes: S3 bucket name conflicts, insufficient permissions, hitting service limits
-   - Solution: Review error messages and make necessary adjustments
+   - Review error messages and make necessary adjustments

-2. **Resource Already Exists Error**
-   - Error: "Resource already exists in another stack" during deployment
-   - Cause: You've previously deployed the stack with the same resource names
-   - Solution: The current script generates unique resource names to avoid this issue.
-If you're using an older version of the script, update to the latest version or delete the conflicting stack before deployment.

-3. **Missing Dependencies**
-   - Error: Lambda functions fail with import errors
-   - Solution: Make sure the Lambda package includes all required dependencies

-4. **S3 Bucket Name Conflicts**
-   - Error: "Bucket already exists" during deployment
-   - Solution: Try a different unique identifier when running the deployment script

-5. **Security Hub Integration Issues**
-   - Error: No findings are being processed
-   - Solution:
+2. **No Data in Grafana**
-     - Ensure Security Hub is enabled with the NIST 800-53 standard
+   - Verify Security Hub is enabled with the NIST 800-53 standard
-     - Check EventBridge rule is properly configured
-     - Verify Lambda function has necessary permissions

-6. **AWS Profile Authentication Errors**
-   - Error: "Unable to locate credentials" or "Access Denied"
-   - Solution:
-     - Verify profile exists: `aws configure list-profiles`
-     - Validate credentials: `aws sts get-caller-identity --profile <your-profile-name>`
+   - Check Lambda CloudWatch logs for errors
+   - Verify Athena database and table were created correctly
-     - Ensure the user has sufficient permissions
+   - Ensure Grafana has the correct permissions to access Athena

+3. **Grafana Connection Issues**
+   - Check IAM permissions for Grafana to access Athena
+   - Verify region settings match between Grafana and your deployment
+   - Double-check database and table names

 ### Viewing Lambda Logs